ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 - Component 3: "section"
 ~~~

-Note that all components except the last include the trailing terminator
+Note that all components except the last include their trailing terminator
 character ('/', '?', or '#').
 This ensures proper reconstruction during decryption.

 ### Path-Only URIs